PiXeL16/SwiftDelayer/README.md

 }
 ```

-You can also delay on the specific Queue
+You can also delay on a specific Queue
 ```swift
 import SwiftDelayer